airalab/robonomics-wiki/docs/pt/sensors-network-introduction.md

 ## Why the Sensors Robonomics Network?

 In Russia there are other public monitoring networks, such as [Breathe Moscow](https://breathe.moscow/), which are based on the German project [sensor.community](https://sensor.community/ru/).
 But they use the usual client-server architecture, which in this case is a drawback.
-Data from all sensors together with user requests go to one server, which cannot always handle such load.
+Data from all sensors along with user requests goes to one server, which cannot always handle such load.
 So there are situations when the map with data is not available at the most responsible moments.
 With Sensors Robonomics Network, sensors send data to several different servers, and any user can bring up the Sensors Connectivity server for their sensor and see it on the map.
 The map itself is not overloaded because it is a decentralized application (DApp) that works directly from your browser with the data that the servers send to the IPFS pub-sub channel.